DIDSR/VisualMANTIS-WebMANTIS/WebMANTIS/README.txt

 WebMANTIS has been tested only on the Ubuntu operating system, it requires the installation of the Ubuntu LAMP (ApacheMySQLPHP) package in order to set up the local webserver.
 The code doesn't need to be compiled since it is built using scripting languages, after Ubuntu LAMP has been set up this code can then copied into the webserver directory and it will be accessible via the web.

-Compilation steps and libraries required are listed in detail in 'MANUAL_WebMANTIS.pdf'.
+Compilation steps and libraries required are listed in detail in 'VisualMANTIS_WebMANTIS_manual.pdf'.

 //////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////
 //////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////